Daniel Connor

 Connor worked as a hawker until 1861, then bought land in Newcastle (now Toodyay), upon which he built a small store.
 He later purchased a number of other town lots and built upon a number of them.
 In 1870, he had a steam mill built, and over the next decade gained control over a number of large rural estates by lending money to the owners.
 He purchased the Freemason's Hotel in 1873.

 Connor became active in public affairs; he was a member (and chairman in 1880) of the Toodyay Road Board from 1871 until his death in 1898.
 He was also a member of the Newcastle Municipal Council and served on the Toodyay Education Board.

 During the 1880s, Connor sold many of his Newcastle properties and invested in land at Perth and Fremantle.
 In 1883, he bought the Shamrock Hotel.
 Later that year, his daughter Teresa married Timothy Quinlan, and Connor and Quinlan went into partnership.
 By the 1890s, Connor was one of the largest landowners in central Perth.
-When he died at his home on 12 January 1898, his estate was valued at over £76000.
+When he died at his home on 12 January 1898, his estate was valued at over £76,000.

-Connor's eldest son, Michael, who took the surname "O'Connor", presumably to obscure his convict parentage, became a Member of the Western Australian Legislative Assembly.
+Connor's eldest son, Michael, who took the surname O'Connor, presumably to obscure his convict parentage, became a Member of the Western Australian Legislative Assembly.

 Family

-Daniel Connor fathered seven children by Catherine Conway: